 GEOL 110.
 Environmental Geology and Geologic Hazards (1).
 Application of geologic principles to help in understanding the response of our environment to natural and anthropogenic forces of change, and proper constraints we should exercise in being good stewards of the Earth.
 Natural resources, floods, volcanic activity, earthquakes, landslides, coastal processes, and pollution are among the topics considered, with emphasis on current events.
 Lecture, discussion, laboratory, field study.
 One Saturday or Sunday field trip.
 Students who have credit for Geology 100 may not take this course for credit.
 (4U) Offered yearly.

 GEOL 171.
-Field Excursion Seminar (.25, .5).
+Field Excursion Seminar (.25).
 The geology, geography, history, and environment of a region to be studied during an extended field excursion.
 A student may take the seminar for credit more than once.
 Graded credit/no credit at discretion of instructor.
 Offered yearly.
 Prerequisite or co-requisite: Geology 100 or 105 or 110.
+This course is a prerequiste for the May Field Excursion (Geology 172).

 GEOL 200.
 Mineralogy (1).
 The study of minerals, including their composition, properties, occurrence, and classification.
 Lectures and laboratory include discussion of basic crystallography and crystal chemistry, and introduction to optical mineralogy and the properties and occurrences of common rock-forming minerals.
 Lecture, laboratory, field study.
 One four-day field trip during fall break.
 (4U) Offered each fall.
 Prerequisite or co-requisite: Geology 100, 105, or 110.